 However, trouble lay ahead.
 Galileo was called before the Pope.

 "How dare you defy the teachings of Aristotle!" shouted the Pope.
-"You must promise not to talk or write about your theory!"

 Galileo kept quiet for seventeen years, but continued working silently.
 Then finally, he could keep quiet no longer.
 He published a book of his discoveries.
 He was brought before the Pope again.

 "Deny your theory or you will be imprisoned!" the Pope demanded.

-Now quite old, and unable to bear the thought of imprisonment or torture, Galileo decided to agree that he had made some mistakes.
+Now guite old, and unable to bear the thought of imprisonment or torture.
+Galileo decided to agree that he had made some mistakes.
 But in his heart he knew that he had discovered the truth.
 Galileo lived the rest of his life quietly, working until his death in 1642.